Take it from us: No country parties like the Netherlands.

 Tickets to the fifth anniversary of Down the Rabbit Hole are €149, good for all three days of the festival.
 You can also pay for the ticket in three installments.

 Biddinghuizen – Defqon.1 Need a 21-bass cannon salute in your life?
 Then Biddinghuizen is where you need to be 22 through 24 June when Defqon.1 returns to begin its 2018 world tour.

-No lineup has been announced thus far, but if you’re ready for the Maximum Force of this year’s Defqon.1, weekend passes are €145, €245 for premium passes.
+If you’re ready for the Maximum Force of this year’s Defqon.1, weekend passes are €145, €245 for premium passes.
 Day passes are available, as well.
-Ticket sales begin 24 March at 13:00.

 Hilvarenbeek – The Best Kept Secret Festival: Just outside the college town of Tilburg in Hilvarenbeek is an annual festival “all about giving you and your friends the opportunity to shape your own festival experience”: The Best Kept Secret Festival.

 The festival is massive, with four stages of music and over 100 artists to experience, whether on the beach or in the woods.
 Interpol, Arctic Monkeys, Noel Gallagher’s High Flying Birds, Beck and Radiohead are among the many to have performed at BKS over the previous five editions.

 This year’s lineup may be the bestest best-kept secret ever: